 Facebook is sure to lose some users, but the smart money is on it continuing to be a powerful force in the social media genre.
 Even after changes are made, advertisers will more than likely still be able to target specific audiences.

-A recent article in the San Diego Union-Tribune reported opinions from some of the area’s biggest business movers and shakers about the recent dustup with Facebook data mining.
+A recent article in the Boise Union-Tribune reported opinions from some of the area’s biggest business movers and shakers about the recent dustup with Facebook data mining.

 While most of those surveyed encouraged businesses to “proceed with caution,” the overriding feeling is that even though true privacy has long been a thing of the past thanks to social media, businesses should continue to feel comfortable in seeking sales.